frontendpatterns/frontendpatterns.dev/src/content/patterns/state-batching.md

 ## Solution

-Apply the State Batching pattern by grouping multiple state updates together to minimize re-renders and improve performance, and reinforce it with concise examples or tests.
+Group multiple state updates together to minimize re-renders and improve performance.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.